WallaceGomes/vanilla-javascript/CustomVideoPlayer/README.md

 ## 💻 Project

-A customized video player with css and vanilla javascript
+A customized video player with HTML5, css and vanilla Javascript using the video API

 <!-- Gera uma imagem no centro do readme, dê preferência para usar SVG  -->
 <h1 align="center">